ppy/osu-wiki/wiki/History_of_osu!/Online_Rankings/en.md

   - top player
 ---

-# History of Online Rankings
+# Online rankings history

-Initial versions of osu! was an mostly isolated experience, on [October 6, 2007](https://osu.ppy.sh/community/forums/topics/15?n=29), support for public online rankings was added for [osu!](/wiki/Game_mode/osu!).
-Since then, all [game modes](/wiki/Game_mode) has recieved [online rankings](https://osu.ppy.sh/rankings/osu/performance).
+Early versions of osu! were a mostly isolated experience, with no online leaderboards for anything until [October 6, 2007](https://osu.ppy.sh/community/forums/topics/15?n=29), when support for public online rankings was added for [osu!](/wiki/Game_mode/osu!).
+Since then, all [game modes](/wiki/Game_mode) have recieved [online rankings](https://osu.ppy.sh/rankings/osu/performance).

-Numerous players has held rank #1 in each game mode under different ranking systems.
+Numerous players have held rank #1 in each game mode under different ranking systems.
 The current system used by all game modes for online rankings is [performance points (pp)](/wiki/Performance_points).

 ## ![][osu!] osu!